madebits/madebits.github.io/blog/2017/2017-06-14-Docker-Machine-On-Windows.md

 $ alias docker='docker-machine ssh default docker'
 ```

-And use it directly from Git bash:
+This alias will work with most commands (apart of `docker exec -it some-container bash`), and we can use it directly from Git bash:

 ```
 $ docker --version